bigai-nlco/belief-context-graph/README.md

 ---

-## Comparison with Existing Memory Solutions
+## Comparison with Relevant Solutions

 Agent memory systems serve different purposes.
 Below is a feature-level comparison of BCG against the most widely-used memory and knowledge graph solutions in the LLM agent ecosystem.